prajivinn/prajivinn.github.io/_posts/2024-01-01-Optimizing-Loan-Approval-Process.md

 <br>
 The aim is to have a high proportion of observations falling into the top left cell (predicted rejected and actual rejected) and the bottom right cell (predicted approved and actual approved).

-Since the proportion of signups in our data was around 30:70 we will next analyse not only Classification Accuracy, but also Precision, Recall, and F1-Score which will help us assess how well our model has performed in reality.
+Since the proportion of signups in our data was around 62:37 we will next analyse not only Classification Accuracy, but also Precision, Recall, and F1-Score which will help us assess how well our model has performed in reality.

+The scores in the confusion matrix above mean:

+* True negatives (upper left)  : The number of applications that were rejected that the model accurately predicted were rejected.
+* False negatives (bottom left): The number of applications that were approved that the model inaccurately predicted were rejected.
+* False positives (upper right): The number of applications that were rejected that the model inaccurately predicted were approved.
+* True positives (bottom right): The number of applications that were approved that the model accurately predicted were approved.

 <br>